krostar/nebulo-server/README.md

 ## Documentation
-The API documentation and the Golang documentation of this project for the **dev** environment are available here: [doc.nebulo.io/dev](https://doc.nebulo.io/dev)
+The API documentation of this project for the **dev** environment is available on [doc.nebulo.io/dev](https://doc.nebulo.io/dev), the Golang documentation is available on the [godoc website](https://godoc.org/github.com/krostar/nebulo)

 ## Contribute to the project
 ### Before you started